 Proposal Development Services: Grant teams come to us at all stages of the proposal development process.
 Typically, teams contact the department for a consult before a proposal is written.
 At that point in the process, an assessment determines if they need advice or training on grant strategy, project planning, information on GRCC’s internal grants process, or help with proposal development.

 Forming and Facilitating Collaborations: The Grants Lab encourages open communication among internal and external grant team members to identify the issues they want their project to address, to discuss strategies and activities, and to arrive at a consensus on the impact they want to achieve.
-Along the way, teams are asked to carefully consider their assumptions that underpin their beliefs about what believe will work and why.
+Along the way, teams are asked to carefully consider their assumptions that underpin their beliefs about what they believe will work and why.

 Grant Writing Support: Teams who need help with writing receive assistance in various ways.
 Assistance typically addresses specific proposal components like the needs statement, writing goals and measurable objectives, drafting budget justifications, or general editing support.